AdobeDocs/analytics.en/help/components/dimensions/us-states.md

 ## Populate this dimension with data

 This dimension references lookup rules internal to Adobe.
 The lookup value is based on the IP address sent with the hit.
 Adobe partners with [Digital Element](https://www.digitalelement.com/) to maintain lookups between IP address and country.

-This dimension works out of the box for all implementations.
+* For AppMeasurement implementations, this dimension works out of the box.
+* For Web SDK implementations, enable [!UICONTROL Geo Lookup] when [configuring a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html).

 ## Dimension items